-In the event that a declaration of emergency is required to be made by the Mayor of Markham, the Mayor must inform the Province of Ontario (the "Province"), through Emergency Management Ontario as soon as possible.
+In the event that a declaration of emergency is required to be made by the Mayor of Markham, the Mayor must inform the Province of Ontario (the "Province"), through Office of the Fire Marshall and Emergency Management as soon as possible.
 This will facilitate requests for resources and other means of support from the Province.
 The Province may activate its Provincial Emergency Operations Centre (PEOC) to provide support to York Region or Markham, and to communicate directly with the REOC and Markham's EOC.
 The activation of the Provincial Emergency Operations Centre is at the discretion of the Province.